Designers of Innovative Electronic Musical Instruments

 What's Wrong with Current Instruments?

 LinnStrument Product Page

 By Roger Linn

-One of the subjects I find fascinating these days is new musical instruments, new ideas that break entirely with mechanical sound generation in favor of high-tech sensor interfaces and software synthesis.
+One of the subjects I find fascinating these days is new electronic musical instruments, new ideas that break entirely with mechanical sound generation in favor of high-tech sensor interfaces and software synthesis.
 And the ones that most interest me are those that can produce--or at least attempt to attain--finely nuanced musical subtlety.

 In 50 years, what musical instruments do you think people will be playing?
 While keyboard, guitar and other contemporary instruments will likely still be in use, I'd be willing to bet that a few new ones will be popular.
 What will they be?
 I don't know, but I'd guess that they will contain ideas that first appeared in some of the designs shown on these pages.

 If you're aware of an interesting sensor-based music interface that I haven't listed here, please let me know about it at firstname.lastname@example.org.